 When to Avoid a Drop Trailer

-Drop trailers are not always the best shipping option, such as for shipping perishable items like food.
+Drop trailers are not always the best shipping option, such as for perishable shipping items like food.
 Perishable products simply must be delivered by a certain deadline to avoid losses and complaints.
 Any time-sensitive goods are inappropriate for a drop trailer program.
 You should also avoid this program when there is insufficient space available to do so.
-Yet another reason to avoid this method is if the carrier is not an entity you consider to be a long-term or frequent business partner.
+Yet another reason to avoid this method is if the carrier is not an entity you consider a long-term or frequent business partner.

 Working With a 3PL